Next Generation Backscatter Communication: Systems, Techniques and Applications: BackCom Basic Principles and Design Tradeoffs

-A basic BackCom system consists of two devices: a mobile backscatter node, i.e., a Tag, and a Reader~\cite{Boyer14}.
-The Tag is a passive node that harvests energy from an incident single-tone sinusoidal \emph{continuous wave} (CW) radiated by the Reader, and also modulates and reflects a fraction of the wave back to the Reader.
+{A basic BackCom system consists of two devices: a mobile backscatter node, i.e., a Tag, and a Reader\footnote{{BackCom Readers are typically connected to the power grid or equipped with large capacity batteries.}}~\cite{Boyer14}.
+The architecture of the Tag consists of an RF energy harvesting block, a battery, a modulation block and an information decoder, as illustrated in Fig.~\ref{fig:architecture}~\cite{Boyer14}\cite{WanchunBackCom}.} The Tag is a passive node that harvests energy from an incident single-tone sinusoidal {continuous wave} (CW) radiated by the Reader, and also modulates and reflects a fraction of the wave back to the Reader.
 Specifically, the wave reflection is due to an intentional mismatch between the antenna and load impedance.
 Varying the load impedance makes the reflection coefficient to vary following a random sequence that modulates the reflected wave with Tag's information bits.
-Such a modulation scheme is named as the backscatter modulation.
-Therefore, the passive Tag is powered by RF energy harvesting and does not require any active RF component.
+Such a modulation scheme is named as the \emph{backscatter modulation}.
+The passive Tag is powered by RF energy harvesting and does not require any active RF component.
 On the contrary, the Reader has its own power supply and a full set of conventional RF components for emitting CW and information transmission/reception.

-The mobile architecture of the Tag consists of an RF energy harvesting block, a battery, a modulation block and an information decoder, as illustrated in Fig.~\ref{fig:architecture}.
-The incident CW is connected to the RF energy harvesting block and either the modulation block or the information decoder depending on the transmission or reception mode of the Tag.
-The RF energy harvesting block converts the CW into a direct current (DC) signal to charge the battery.
-Powered by the battery, the key functional blocks, i.e., the modulation block and the information decoder, are able to perform backscatter modulation-based information transmission (IT) and energy detection-based information detection, respectively.